A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: Results

 where $\beta_0 =-2.45 \pm 0.14$ is the normalization, $M^* = -18.5 \pm 1.00$ is the characteristic magnitude separating the bright- and faint-end behavior, $n = 11.5\pm16.6$ sets the sharpness of this transition, and $\alpha_{1} = 0.11\pm0.06$ and $\alpha_{2} = -0.01\pm0.02$ are the bright- and faint-end slopes, respectively.
 These values indicate that while bright galaxies get progressively bluer as luminosity decreases, galaxies fainter than \muv\ $\sim -18$ either stay as blue as their brighter counterparts or get slightly redder.
 The SDPL fits the S/N $\geq$ 5 data slightly better compared to a single power-law ($\chi^2_{\rm red, SDPL} \sim 8.83$, $\chi^2_{\rm red, PL} \sim 10.5$) with a $\Delta$BIC = 21 strongly favoring the SDPL fit.
 Hence, the faintest galaxies have UV slopes possibly redder, but at least no bluer than those of brighter galaxies.

 Furthermore, this faint galaxy population is expected to have an average UV slope biased toward bluer values.
 First introduced by \citet{Dunlop2012}, this \lq{}$\beta$ bias' results when the filter red-ward of the Lyman break has its flux boosted into the detection threshold by photometric noise or scatter, resulting in an artificially bluer UV slope.
 This bias is most prominent for galaxies near the detection limit in a Lyman break selected sample where the filters used in source selection are also used in calculating $\beta$ \citep{Bouwens2012, Austin2024, Asada2025}.
 Galaxies scattered to bluer values will be preferentially included, biasing the median UV slope to bluer values.
-Therefore, it is likely that the median UV slope of our faintest galaxies are even redder than observed, further reinforcing that the faintest galaxies do not have the bluest UV slopes.
+Since the majority of our faint galaxies are detected via the Lyman-break selection (92\%), it is likely that the median UV slope of our faintest galaxies are even redder than observed, further reinforcing that the faintest galaxies do not have the bluest UV slopes.